Prevent Twitter from Converting @Mentions into Links

-If a tweet contains two words that are separated by a dot (or period), Twitter – and the various apps like Tweetdeck – may sometimes interpret that combination as a web address and will auto-convert the words into a clickable link wrapped inside a t.co URL.
+If your tweet contains two words that are separated by a dot (or period), Twitter may sometimes interpret that combination as a web address and will auto-convert the words into a clickable hyperlink wrapped inside a t.co URL.

 Similarly, if you add the ”@” symbol before any word in a tweet, Twitter may see that as a mention and will automatically link that word to a Twitter profile.
 And words starting with the # hash sign are converted into links pointing to search results as well.

 These auto-generated links are useful in most cases but sometimes you may just want twitter to display your tweets in plain text and not convert words into links.
 For instance, see this tweet:

 It includes the same text (labnol.org) twice but in the first case, Twitter is pointing to a website and in the other case, it’s pointing to a Twitter profile.